-One of my favorite shops was Thousand Cranes, which offered a variety of price points, with everything being handmade and all sales benefitting local artisans and nonprofit organizations.
+One of my favorite shops in Granada was Thousand Cranes, which offered a variety of price points, with everything being handmade and all sales benefitting local artisans and nonprofit organizations.

 Sample priced included hand-dyed makeup bags for $8, natural soap for $4.50, handmade shoes for $18, ceramic ornaments for $2, fair trade chocolate for $4, earrings for $13, and incense for $1.